 Many concerns have been raised about service members’ rights in all this.
 Some claim this situation has blindsided them after years of service.
 It is not fair that they lose their jobs over a requirement introduced after joining the military.
 Others have also raised issues about the experimental nature of the vaccine and its side effects.

 Ehline Law is dedicated to serving others.
 Our firm believes in helping protect the rights of active duty personnel and veterans however possible.
 We advise military service members who want to refuse the Covid-19 vaccination to speak to an attorney first.

 Call us at (213) 596-9642 for a free consultation.

-As a former marine, Michael Ehline understands what military personnel go through and is always ready to help veterans get what they deserve.
+As a former Marine, Michael Ehline understands what military personnel go through and is always ready to help veterans get what they deserve.
 He was honorably discharged from the army in 1989 with connected service disabilities, so he knows what it’s like for those in this position.

 Thus, for years he has helped marines and veterans against the government or any form of injustice.

-Michael Ehline joined the army to help others to be free and has the same goal with his law firm.
+Michael Ehline joined the army to help others to be free and has the same goal as his law firm.
 He has dedicated his life to aiding veterans with the law and guided many of them to become attorneys.